Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Methodology

 \subsection{Task definition}

-In order to learn the representation of backchannels/fillers in language models, we need to fine-tune existing language models that do not have (or have limited) knowledge of backchannels/fillers using downstream tasks where the models can learn the contextual information of these linguistic items.
-We use and compare three different fine-tuning tasks: \emph{masking} (\textbf{MASK}), \emph{next token prediction} (\textbf{NTP}) and \emph{turn taking prediction} (\textbf{TTP}).
+In order to learn the representation of backchannels/fillers in language models, we chose to fine-tune existing language models that do not have (or have limited) knowledge of backchannels/fillers.
+For fine-tuning we use downstream tasks where the models can learn the contextual information of these linguistic items.
+We use and compare three different fine-tuning tasks: masking (\textbf{MASK}), next token prediction (\textbf{NTP}) and turn taking prediction (\textbf{TTP}).
+These are described in the following.